 Curtea Veche, Bucharest The ruins of Curtea Veche.

-But the city has seen its fair share of despots.
+The city has seen its fair share of despots.
 A bit to the east is Curtea Veche, the ruins of what once was the residence of Wallachian rulers for two centuries until 1660.
-Vlad Tepes (also known as Dracula) enlarged the original fortress and surrounded it with stone walls in 1458.
+Vlad Tepes (better known as Dracula) enlarged the original fortress and surrounded it with stone walls in 1458.

 Anthony Bourdain tried to visit these ruins five years ago, but some sort of official asked for a bribe so the team left in disgust.
 They didn’t even get to film the Vlad statue in front of the ruins.